bzhai/KV6022_limo_ros2_wiki/Workshop-7-‐-Kalman-Filter-Localization.md

 ### Overview
 In this lab, you will gain practical experience using an Extended Kalman Filter (EKF) for robot localization with the `robot_localization` package.
-By completing this workshop, you will experiment with fusing noisy wheel encoder odometry data, laser and IMU sensor data and observing how sensor fusion can improve localization accuracy in scenarios involving wheel slip, turns, obstacle collision and other disturbances.
+By completing this workshop, you will experiment with fusing noisy wheel encoder odometry data, laser and IMU sensor data and observing how sensor fusion can improve position tracking accuracy in scenarios involving wheel slip, turns, obstacle collision and other disturbances.

 ### Preparation 1: Setting wheel encoder sensor
 You need modify the LIMO robot gazebo configuration to use wheel encoder odometry as the source for odometry information.